Skip to content

 Plugins

-MindRoom plugins add tools and can optionally ship skills.
+MindRoom plugins add tools and can optionally ship skills and hooks.
 Plugins are loaded from paths listed in config.yaml.

 Plugin structure